-During fiscal year 2022, the Boards authorized an investment manager search through its investment consultant, NEPC, to provide diversifying strategies and alternative credit exposure.
-In July 2022, following a due diligence process that included full legal review of pertinent legal documents, investment due diligence, operational due diligence and background investigations of key personnel at each firm, the Board selected Cloverlay Partners.
+During fiscal year 2023, upon completion of investment due diligence, the Boards approved NEPC/staff selection of Grain Management, a digital infrastructure fund.
+In October 2023, following a process that included full legal review of pertinent legal documents, operational due diligence and background investigations of key personnel at the firm, the Boards formally approved an investment with Grain Management.